godcandidate/SQL-Games/sql-island/README.md

 Challenge -I can offer to make you a sword for 150 gold.
 That's the cheapest you will find!
 How much gold do you have?

 Hint - Get the gold for inhabitant with name Stranger

+#
+`7-task.sql`

+Challenge - There has to be another option to earn gold other than going to work.Maybe I could collect ownerless items and sell them!
+Can I make a list of all items that don't belong to anyone?

+Hint - Get the data for items with no(null) owners